mendix/docs/content/howto/logic-business-rules/server-side-paging.md

 ## 1 Introduction

 A data grid and a microflow can be a powerful way to retrieve and display data from another system.
 Here you will learn to use a microflow as a data source with sorting and paging enabled.
-Enhancing your app with this feature will improve its UX and accelerate its performance.
+Doing so will improve your app's UX and accelerate its performance.

-This how-to will teach you how to create a data grid with a microflow data source which retrieves data from a REST service, and then add server-side paging and sorting to it.
+This how-to will teach you how to do the following:

+* Create a data grid with a microflow data source which retrieves data from a REST service
+* Add server-side paging and sorting to that data grid

 ## 2 Prerequisites